ArkaniumLauncher/minecraft-pvp-faction/README.md

 ### Factions

-Add your own world for the game mode faction.
+Add your own faction world.
 This name must be `Factions` to successively works, else your portals (in the spawn) will not work.

 ### Mine

+Add your own mine world.
+This name must be `mine` to successively works, else your portals (in the spawn) will not work.

 ## Permissions